SkygearIO/guides/cloud-db/files/android.md

 ::: note

-In Skygear SDK 1.6 or later, asset is uploaded automatically when you save a record, so you do not need to call `uploadAsset` separately.
+In Skygear SDK 1.6 or later, assets are uploaded automatically when you save a record, so you do not need to call `uploadAsset` separately.

 :::